Geertruida (Griet) Zelle,

 At this point, any of the

-following options could haven been true.
+following scenarios could haven been true.
 Mata Hari could

 a) loyal to